grunt-gallery/grunt-digital-audit/website-naming.md

 You can make as many subdomains as you want without incurring additional charges.

-An additional benefit to the subdomain naming structure is that all subdomains will semantically reference the grunt.ca website and grunt as being the manager of the website.
+An additional benefit to the subdomain naming structure is that all subdomains will semantically reference the grunt.ca website and grunt as the manager of the website.